 Cutoffs are based on consensus protocol (Neerhof M, Dohnal JC, Ashwood ER, et al: Lamellar body counts: a consensus on protocol.
 Obstet Gynecol 2001;97:318-320)

-Amniotic fluid lamellar body count (LBC) >50,000/mcL is predictive of fetal lung maturity.
+Amniotic fluid lamellar body counts (LBC) above 50,000/mcL are predictive of fetal lung maturity.

-Amniotic fluid LBC <15,000/mcL is suggestive of fetal lung immaturity and increased risk of neonatal respiratory distress syndrome (RDS).
+Amniotic fluid LBC below 15,000/mcL are suggestive of fetal lung immaturity and increased risk of neonatal respiratory distress syndrome (RDS).